apify/apify-docs/docs/crawling_basics.md

 Welcome to the second part of our **Web scraping for beginners** course.
 In the [Basics of data collection]({{@link data_collection_basics.md}}) part, we learned how to extract data from a web page.
 Specifically, the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>.

 In this part, we will take a look at moving between web pages, which we call **crawling**.
-We will collect data for all the countries in the <a href="https://www.alexa.com/topsites/countries" target="_blank">Alexa Top Sites by Country index</a> and collect browsing data from all the countries listed there.
+We will collect browsing data for all the countries in the <a href="https://www.alexa.com/topsites/countries" target="_blank">Alexa Top Sites by Country index</a>.
+To do that, we need to crawl the individual country websites.

 ## [](#how-to) How to crawl?